Leslie Street: History

-Route Description
+Route description

-In Toronto, it begins at Lake Ontario at the foot of the Leslie Street Spit, so named because this is the most southerly point of Leslie Street.
-Just north at Lake Shore Blvd.
-East was the former eastern terminus of the Gardiner Expressway.
+In Toronto, the route begins at Lake Ontario at the foot of the Leslie Street Spit, so named because this is the most southerly point of Leslie Street.
+Just north at Lake Shore Boulevard East was the former eastern terminus of the Gardiner Expressway.
 Leslie Street continues north to railway tracks north of Gerrard Street East, where the first segment ends.
-Donlands Avenue, which runs from the north side of the railway tracks to north of O'Connor Drive, follows Leslie's alignment and was originally another segment of it.
+Donlands Avenue, which runs from Danforth Avenue to north of O'Connor Drive, follows Leslie's alignment and was originally another segment of it.

-The second segment is a side street running only a single block from Wicksteed Avenue, then curving west to become Vanderhoof Avenue in the Leaside Business Park.
+The second segment is a side street running only a single block from Wicksteed Avenue to Research Road, then curving west to become Vanderhoof Avenue in the Leaside Business Park.
 It is separated from the third segment by the Ernest Thompson Seton parklands.

 The third segment begins as a principal arterial road at Eglinton Avenue at the E.T.
-Seton/Wilket Creek Park area and continues north through residential neighbourhoods in Don Mills and the Don Valley.
-A proposed extension from Eglinton Avenue south to Bayview Avenue (north of Pottery Road) never came to fruition.
+Seton / Wilket Creek Park area and continues north through residential neighbourhoods in Don Mills and the Don Valley.
+A proposed extension from Eglinton Avenue south to Bayview Avenue at Nesbitt Drive never came to fruition.
 The street numbers change erratically near Highway 401, going from the 4400 block at Sheppard Avenue to the 2000 block under the Canadian National Railway tracks in a short distance.
 It exits Toronto and enters York Region at Steeles Avenue, west of Don Mills Road.
 Leslie is reduced to a local road at Steeles Avenue and ends shortly thereafter in Wycliffe Park.

 Leslie's fourth segment continues and resumes as an arterial road north of John Street, where the parallel Don Mills Road ends and turns into said segment.
 After a short curved realignment connecting to the end of Don Mills, this section rejoins the same alignment as the more southerly sections.
 There is a small jog in the road at Stouffville Road in Richmond Hill, and two sets of lights were installed in the summer of 2006 to ease the morning traffic congestion.
-Leslie extends many kilometres northward to the town of Keswick where it becomes The Queensway South.
+Leslie extends 29 km northward to the town of Keswick where it becomes the Queensway South.

 The stretch of Leslie Street in York Region is also designated as York Regional Road 12.